 As an example and to enable this exercise to take place from the comfort of your space, here are some suggestions:

-2. Assign to your picture/symbol ALL identified aspects of self/roles/all connections that you may have with the outside world and in all that defines a sense of self.
+Step 2: Assign to your picture/symbol all identified aspects of self/roles/all connections that you may have with the outside world and in all that defines a sense of self.

 Check all your roles against the acronym ACE:

 - Accomplishments/Achievements: record all such aspects that are perceived as successes.